-By Ravi Chari, Director of Regulatory Risk Solutions, SAS
+By Wei Chen, Director of Risk Research and Quantitative Solutions, SAS

-For example, in 2008, the Basel Committee on Banking Supervision published its Principles for Sound Liquidity Risk Management and Supervision.
+In 2008, the Basel Committee on Banking Supervision published its Principles for Sound Liquidity Risk Management and Supervision.
 Since then, many jurisdictions have included liquidity risk management in their regulatory stress testing and resolution planning requirements.
-This led banks to invest heavily in systems and processes to ensure that they have a timely, accurate picture of their liquidity risk and position intraday, and over a longer period, across the entire institution.
+This led banks to invest heavily in systems and processes to ensure they would have a timely, accurate picture of their enterprisewide liquidity risk position.

-SAS looked at the key areas banks should be considering with the liquidity risk optimization challenges they face today.
-To effectively manage their liquidity risk, banks will need the right strategy, solutions architecture and IT systems, and governance in place to manage this process.
-Banks can also use this investment to simultaneously bolster their risk management systems, realizing business benefits from regulatory compliance.
+There are several key areas banks should consider when addressing their liquidity risk optimization challenges.
+To effectively manage liquidity risk, banks will need the right strategy, solution architecture and IT systems – plus governance to manage the process.
+Banks can use this same investment to simultaneously bolster their risk management systems, further realizing business benefits from regulatory compliance.

-Rather than short fixes, banks need to look for a long-term strategic solution across three areas:
+Rather than short fixes, banks should look for a long-term strategic solution that provides:

 - Interactive monitoring and reporting.

-Enterprise-level liquidity risk optimization requires an integrated risk management system that consolidates various data sources and related models across both the asset and liability – as well as collateral – inventory.
+Enterprise-level liquidity risk optimization requires an integrated risk management system.
+Such a system consolidates various data sources and related models across the asset and liability – as well as collateral – inventory.
 Data quality is key to getting accurate, timely results.

-- Being able to effectively integrate data is even more important for banks with global operations and investments, as they need to achieve risk aggregation and consolidation across different currencies, local rules, time zones and more.
+- Being able to effectively integrate data is especially important for banks with global operations and investments.
+These banks need to achieve risk aggregation and consolidation across different currencies, local rules, time zones and more.

 - A unified data management platform with embedded data quality functions and common metadata for data management and analytics provides a single version of truth.

-Reliable liquidity optimization requires consideration of future liquidity and growth, you need to use simulated future cash flows and market states at a greater granularity and across multiple time horizons.
-This requires a high-performance risk engine that ensures timely and uninterrupted completion of the optimization process.
+Reliable liquidity optimization requires consideration of future liquidity and growth.
+To accomplish this, banks need to simulate future cash flows and market states at a greater granularity and across multiple time horizons.
+This requires a high-performance analytics engine that ensures timely, uninterrupted completion of the process.

-Many banks are expected to stress-test their liquidity risk and position under various adverse scenarios.
-If your bank isn’t adequately equipped with high-performance computing capabilities, it will struggle to:
+Often, banks are expected to stress-test their liquidity risk and position under various adverse scenarios.
+If a bank isn’t adequately equipped with high-performance computing capabilities, it will struggle to:

-- Validate procedures to monitor compliance with supervisory directives and internal policies.
+- Validate compliance with supervisory directives and internal policies.

 Interactive monitoring and reporting

 Liquidity management and asset allocation activities require banks to track liquidity positions and compliance, as well as document economic and market scenarios and corresponding funding plans.
 This demands an enhanced monitoring and reporting system that provides greater interactive capabilities.